lowRISC/opentitan/util/ipgen/README.md

-# Ipgen: Generate IP blocks from IP templates
+# Ipgen: Generate IP Blocks From IP Templates

 Ipgen is a tool to produce IP blocks from IP templates.